Published/Last edited or updated: 21st September, 2017

 The National Museum of Vietnamese History is spread across two sites; Site One is set in a stunning colonial-era building and houses some simply beautiful historically important exhibits, while Site Two (on Tran Quang Khai), which was formerly known as the Vietnam Museum of Revolution, is less compelling, but still worth a spin through.

-The National Museum of Vietnamese History is housed in a magnificent example of Indochinese architecture, which was until 1910 the French consulate and the residence of the governor general.
+The star of the two locations is Site One, which until a few years ago was what the National Museum of Vietnamese History referred to alone.
+Covering Vietnam's prehistory through to the Nguyen dynasty in 1945, it's set in a magnificent example of Indochinese architecture, which was until 1910 the French consulate and residence of the governor general.

 The building was also home to the Ecole Francaise d'Extreme Orient (EFEO), during which time it became a museum to exhibit EFEO finds.
 Over time the building deteriorated, and it was not until the early 1930s, following a seven-year renovation, that what you can see now was realised.
 The entrance gives on to an impressive two-storey rotunda with exhibits all around and in many galleries to the rear.

 As of 2017, the main permanent exhibition is 18 pieces dating from the seventh to 20th centuries and selected by Vietnam's prime minister to be "national treasures".
 They included bronze drums, Champa stellae, a Tran dynasty-era bell and Ho Chi Minh's prison diary; we particularly loved the "Statue of a panpipe-playing couple piggybacking", from the Dong Son era (circa 2,500 BC), and selected as a treasure in 2012.